qxxxb/ctf/2020/sunshine_ctf/pegasus/license_check/README.md

     -v, --verbose   Enable verbose mode for EAR emulator
 ```

-Running it in debug mode gives me gdb-like program where I can step through the
+Running it in debug mode gives me a gdb-like program where I can step through
-program, set breakpoints, dump memory, and most importantly, disassemble
+instructions, set breakpoints, dump memory, and most importantly, disassemble
 instructions.

 After [annotating the assembly](../notes.md), I had this pseudocode: